Jeffrey-Sardina/Focl-ir-Tr-chtais/candidates.md

 database
 - bunachar sonraí
 - established term in wide use.
 The full term only appears on Téarma / Foclóir, but I see no reason to object to its construction in this manner.
-Bunachar (base) has been used for inforomation / data / etc for a while, so I amhappy to accept it in particular as well.
+Bunachar (base) has been used for information / data / etc for a while, so I amhappy to accept it in particular as well.

 subject
 - Ainmní